Mr-Loevan/HSA-DPO/README.md

 ## Citation

-If you find this work useful, please cite our paper:
+If you find this work useful, we would appreciate it if you could cite our paper:

 ```bibtex
 @article{xiao2025hsa_dpo,